medic/medic-docs/md/dev/translations.md

 - Pick a key.
   - First check if an appropriate key already exists in [messages-en.properties](https://github.com/medic/medic-api/blob/develop/translations/messages-en.properties).
   - Otherwise create a new key and default English value.
 Keys must be all lower case, dot separated, and descriptive but not verbose.
 The values should include as much text as possible (eg: trailing punctuation), and must not contain any markup.
 Don't add any values for other languages as this will be done later in the POEditor app.
 - Use the translation.
-In angular this is done using angular-translate, and ideally using the [translate directive](http://angular-translate.github.io/docs/#/guide/05_using-translate-directive) to reduce the number of watchers.
+In angular this is done using angular-translate, and ideally using the [translate directive](http://angular-translate.github.io/docs/#/guide/05_using-translate-directive) to reduce the number of watchers, eg: `<h3 translate>date.incorrect.title</h3>`.

 Changes will trigger a [webhook](https://github.com/medic/medic-api/settings/hooks) to import the terms and translations to POEditor, but NOT overwrite existing translations.
 The webhook url is: `https://poeditor.com/api/webhooks/github?api_token=$api_token&id_project=33025&language=en&operation=import_terms_and_translations`.
 Replace `$api_token` with the API token you've been given.
 If you don't have an API token, please contact a Medic Mobile developer, product manager, or CTO.
 Please do not disclose this API token to anyone else.